lammps/lammps/doc/src/read_data.rst

 4 components are quatw, quati, quatj, and quatk as specified above.
 LAMMPS normalizes each atom's quaternion in case (a,b,c) is not specified as a unit vector.

+If the data file defines a general triclinic box, then the quaternion for each ellipsoid should be specified for its orientation in the general triclinic system with respect to the standard xyz axes (not the rotated coordinate axes of the general triclinic system).
+When the general triclinic box is transformed to a restricted triclinic box, the ellipsoid quaternions will be altered appropriately.

 The *Ellipsoids* section must appear after the *Atoms* section.